wakhidCK/kilatiron-doc/Guides/Third-Party-Buildpacks/Go-HelloWorld.md

 # Deploying a Go Application
 The [Go] language standard library comes with a full working web server that we used to build our *Hello world* example application

-In this tutorial we're going to show you how to deploy this simple Go app on [CloudKilat].
+In this tutorial we're going to show you how to deploy this simple Go app on CloudKilat.

 ## The Go App Explained